-The drillship is equipped with a comprehensive network of piping, drains and scuppers to minimize the risk so that no pollutants are discharged into the marine environment.
+The drillship is equipped with a comprehensive network of piping, drains and scuppers to minimize the risk of pollutants being discharged into the marine environment.

 All drains and drain material are collected in various holding tanks and located in the ship and then processed by the oily water separator systems.
 Clean water, either from hazardous or nonhazardous sources, may be directed overboard according to regulatory requirements if the effluent discharge is within the environmental limits.
 Any remaining sludge and oil are directed to the necessary holding tanks for proper disposal according to regulatory requirements.